 Retail forex trading is a global phenomenon.
 Growth dynamics for the past two decades across the globe attest to this very fact, but each region and each nation, for that matter, have developed at their own pace.
 Developed economies can easily boast of better banking infrastructure and Internet access, but technology knows no boundaries in this day and age.
 People of all nationalities and cultural diversity have welcomed the opportunity to trade major currency pairings, as well as their local currency, if laws permitted.
 Central bankers typically frown on speculation, but they have been receptive.
+Unfortunately, with thriving business comes fraudulent antics.
+This article explores Forex scams Malaysia is currently vulnerable to.

 It sounds as if our industry is a paradise, awaiting every citizen of the planet to bathe in the glory of our favorite pastime or career path.
 There is, however, a problem with this rosy picture.
 The criminal element in our society has been observing the action, always looking for just the right opportunity, and has been more than quick to target the most unsuspecting consumers, especially in our developing markets.
 Malaysia is a prime example.
 Recent headlines have been rampant with stories about “get-rich-schemes” involving foreign exchange and the efforts of local authorities to shut them down.